Jswig/cookiecutter-flexible-ml/{{cookiecutter.repo_name}}/README.md

     ├── features             <- Scripts to turn raw data into features for modeling.
     |   └── build_features.py
     ├── models               <- Scripts used to generate models and inference results.
-    └── visualization        <- Scripts to generate graphics └── visualize.py
+    └── visualization        <- Scripts to generate graphics.
+        └── visualize.py
 {%- endif %}
 ```